28 Classroom Organization Ideas to Make Your Year EasierAll Posts

 - Toothbrush travel cases

-- Sticker labels (if you want to add student names)
+- Sticker labels or a permanent marker (if you want to add student names)

 6. Create a DIY medical kit

-Keep a decorative medical kit in your class (like this one) for small issues that don’t require a visit to the nurse.
+Keep a decorative medical kit in your class for small issues that don’t require a visit to the nurse.